OCDCpro/javacard-applet/README.md

 - `AuthenticatedIdentificationApplet`: Implements a challenge-response protocol with mutual authentication and key agreement based on AES-128.
 This is intended to be used for all advanced challenge levels.

+## Contact and Support

+Please contact Niklas Höher ([niklas.hoeher@rub.de](mailto:niklas.hoeher@rub.de)) if you have any questions, comments, or if you found a bug that should be corrected.

 ## Identification Applet

 Simply return the card identifier upon receiving a corresponding request without any authentication or encryption.